Navigating Dog Ownership During Autistic Burnout

 • Sensory Overload: Burnout often heightens sensory sensitivities, which can make dog ownership particularly challenging, due to the unpredictability of a pet’s actions and sounds.
 The jingle of dog tags, smell of dog food, unexpected barking, or even the physical touch of a dog jumping up can become overwhelming.
 For someone dealing with sensory sensitivity, these interactions may trigger discomfort, stress, or even sensory overload.

 • Strategies to Cope: Modifying the dog’s environment can help alleviate sensory stress.
-For instance, using no-jiggle dog tags, calming music, window films over windows to reduce barking, and low-stimulation toys (like non-squeaky toys or silent squeaky toys) can minimize sensory triggers.
+For instance, using no-jingle dog tags, calming music, window films over windows to reduce barking, and low-stimulation toys (like non-squeaky toys or silent squeaky toys) can minimize sensory triggers.
 Giving the dog a designated space, such as a crate or cozy corner surrounded by an exercise pen, allows for reduced direct interactions when sensory overwhelm is high.

 • Difficulty with Routine Tasks and Reduced Executive Functioning: Executive function is our ability to plan, organize, and execute daily tasks.
 It is often impaired during burnout.
 This means that keeping track of routine responsibilities, such as feeding schedules, training sessions, and vet appointments, may feel nearly impossible.
 Even simple steps, like measuring out dog food or preparing a meal, can become taxing when mental energy is depleted.